North Carolina A&T State University: Athletics

 North Carolina A&T fields a total of 17 varsity sports; eight for men and nine for women.
-The varsity teams participate in the NCAA Division I and are members of the Colonial Athletic Association (CAA) in all sports with the exception of women's bowling and Football.
-The school's athletic teams are known as the Aggies, and represented by a bulldog mascot.
-The term "Aggie" has long been used to refer to students who attend agricultural schools.
-Hence the reason the university adopted the nickname at the time of the school's founding.
+The varsity teams participate in the NCAA Division I and are members of the Coastal Athletic Association (CAA) in all sports with the exception of women's bowling and football.
+The school's athletic teams are known as the Aggies and are represented by a bulldog mascot.
+The term "Aggie" has long been used to refer to students who attend agricultural schools, hence the reason the university adopted the nickname at the time of its founding.

 As of 2015, the Aggies have earned more than 60 MEAC and CIAA regular-season and tournament titles.
 The men's basketball team has earned 16 total conference regular-season and tournament championships, including an eight consecutive titles in the 1980s.
 In 2013, the Aggies made history when the team won their first Division I post-season game defeating the Liberty Flames in the first round of the 2013 NCAA Division I men's basketball tournament.
 The women's basketball program has had success in their own right.
 The Lady Aggies have claimed six MEAC regular season and two MEAC tournament championships.
 Their most notable accomplishments include advancing to the regional semifinals in the 2010 Women's National Invitation Tournament, making them the first Division I HBCU program to win two games in a Division I post-season tournament.

 Besides basketball, N.C.
 A&T has been nationally successful in both football and track and field.
 The Aggie football team has claimed eight MEAC and five CIAA conference championships.
 The Aggies have also won four Black college football national championships.
-The Aggie men's and women's track and field program has produced 65 individual MEAC champions, and five All-Americans; four MEAC Outdoor championships, One MEAC Indoor championship, and in 2005, placed fifth in the 4 × 100 meters relay in the NCAA Division I national championship.
+The Aggie men's and women's track and field program has produced 65 individual MEAC champions, and five All-Americans; four MEAC Outdoor championships, one MEAC Indoor championship, and in 2005, placed fifth in the 4 × 100 meters relay in the NCAA Division I national championship.

 A&T enjoys a number of rivalries with a number of schools, however, the Aggies' principal rival is North Carolina Central University.
-The two schools share this rivalry across all sports and date back to 1924 when the two schools met in football.
+The two schools share this rivalry across all sports, which dates back to 1924 when the two schools first met in football.

+High school programs

+STEM Early College

+The STEM Early College at NC A&T State University (STEM) is one of the best high schools in the state of North Carolina (#2), according to the U.S. News & World Report.
+It has approximately 200 students and is located in Smith and Price hall on A&T campus.
+The school was started in 2012 as a partnership between NC A&T and Guilford County Schools as Guilford County's second early college.
+The program allows students to graduate with a high school diploma and up to two years of college credit from NC A&T.